Pine Lake Park (San Francisco)

-Pine Lake Park is a park in the southwest corner of San Francisco, California which encompasses Pine Lake.
+Pine Lake Park is a park located on the West Side of San Francisco, which encompasses Pine Lake.

 History

 Following their move from Maine to San Francisco in 1847, the Greene family purchased a large property which included Stern Grove and Pine Lake.
 In 1887, a lawsuit forced the family to give up most of the property and allowed them to retain only the portion which today comprises the park and adjacent Sigmund Stern Recreation Grove.
 The family planted the eucalyptus trees that continue to surround the lake.

-The land and lake was purchased by the City of San Francisco in the five years following the opening of the adjoining Sigmund Stern Recreation Grove in 1932.
+The land and lake were purchased by the City of San Francisco in the five years following the opening of the adjoining Sigmund Stern Recreation Grove in 1932.

 Geography

-Pine Lark Park is located in the southwest corner of San Francisco and occupies 30.29 acre.
+Pine Lake Park is located in the southwest corner of San Francisco and occupies 30.29 acre.
 The park encompasses Pine Lake and is adjacent to Sigmund Stern Recreation Grove.

 Ecology

 Migratory birds along the Pacific Flyway stop to feed, rest, or inhabit the surrounding area.